EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 - Roadmaps : Any DXC Employee can view any other account roadmap

 **Minor**
-- Roadmaps : removed attachments from templates
+- Roadmaps : Removed attachments from templates
+- Roadmaps : UI revisions to Program Manager

 **Fixes**
+- Solutions : Removed Category from the Offering submission form

 ---
 #### Scripts